Visiting the Library

 Adults aged 18 and older who do not fall under any of the previously described categories are eligible to apply for a fee-based library membership.
 Please note that patrons falling under this category are not entitled to access any of the Library's electronic resources or wifi.
 If you are in need of these services, you will need to visit your local public library.

 - The annual cost of a membership is $120.00.
-The membership is good for the calendary year (January-December), and the cost is prorated $10.00 each month of the calendar year has passed.
+The membership is good for the calendar year (January-December), and the cost is prorated $10.00 each month of the calendar year.
 Payment can be made in cash or checks made out to CLU or Pearson Library.

-- Applications are accepted Monday-Friday from 8:00 am-4:30 pm and will take approximately 30 minutes to complete.
+- Applications are accepted Monday-Friday from 8:30 am-4:30 pm and will take approximately 30 minutes to complete.
 After visiting the library to apply for membership, applicants will need to visit the Registrar's Office to be entered into the campus database and assigned an ID number.
-After being assigned an ID number, applicants will then need to visit Campus Safety to obtain your ID card.
+After being assigned an ID number, applicants will then need to visit Campus Safety to obtain their ID card.

 - Community memberships and library access expires each December.
 You will need to go through the application process described above each year.